mostevercxz/read_books/CSAPP_3rd/README.md

  * *uniprocessor sys* : most actual computing was done by a single processor, even if that processor had to switch among multiple tasks
  * *multiprocessor sys* : a sys consisting of multiple processors all under the control of a single OS kernel, becoming commonplace with the advent of *multi-core processors* and *hyperthreading*
  * multi-core processors,Intel core i7 organization :
  * hyperthreading(simultaneous multi-threading) : a technology that allows a single CPU to execute multiple flows of control.
-Whereas a wnventional processor requires around 20:000 clock cycles to shift between different threads, a hyperthreaded processor decides which of its threads to execute on a cycle by cycle basis.
+Whereas a conventional processor requires around 20:000 clock cycles to shift between different threads, a hyperthreaded processor decides which of its threads to execute on a cycle by cycle basis.
  * The use of multiprocessing can improve sys performance in two ways :
      1. reduces the need to simulate concurrency when performing multiple tasks
      2. run a single app faster only if that app is expressed in terms of multiple threads that can effectively execute in parallel.